rails/tailwindcss-rails/README.md

 ### Using asset-pipeline assets

-To use assets from the asset pipeline one would normally use `asset-url`.
-This doesn't work with Tailwind, as the CSS is not processed with sass.
-Instead use `url(image.svg)`, [since Sprockets v3.3.0](https://github.com/rails/sprockets-rails/pull/476) the URL will automatically be rewritten.
-In Tailwind this looks like this:
+In Rails, you want to use [assets from the asset pipeline to get fingerprinting](https://guides.rubyonrails.org/asset_pipeline.html#what-is-fingerprinting-and-why-should-i-care-questionmark).
+However, Tailwind isn't aware of those assets.
+To use assets from the pipeline, use `url(image.svg)`.
+[Since Sprockets v3.3.0](https://github.com/rails/sprockets-rails/pull/476) `url(image.svg)` will then automatically be rewritten to `/path/to/assets/image-7801e7538c6f1cc57aa75a5876ab0cac.svg`.
+So the output CSS will have the correct path to those assets.

 ```js
 module.exports = {